PythonNex/website/en/treatment-costs.md

 # Treatment costs

-- The point value applied is 3.70 and 3.80 for periodontist
+- The point value applied is 3.80 for periodontist
 - The point value for LAMal, accidents, CSR and PC/AVS is 3.10
 - We apply the rates set by the SSO.